 How do I order photocopies, PDFs, or digital scans?

-1. AAS offers two ways to start a photoduplication order:
+AAS offers several ways to start a photoduplication order:

-b.
 If you wish to request uncataloged materials, find the “Copy Order” form under "Uncataloged" in the sidebar menu.
-Fill out the form, being as specific as possible, and then click “Submit Request.”
+Fill out the following form, being as specific as possible, and then click “Submit Request.”*

 How do I submit requests for class visits or event?